ivangfr/springboot-rsocket-webflux-aop/README.md

   ./mvnw clean package -DskipTests --projects movie-client-shell
   ```

-  To start `movie-client-shell` run one of the following commands (it should match with the one picked to run `movie-server`)
+  To start `movie-client-shell`, run the profile's command you picked to run `movie-server`

   | Profile           | Commands                                                                                                    |
   | ----------------- | ----------------------------------------------------------------------------------------------------------- |